June 26–28, 2026

 Our artists

-They honed their training with renowned musicians such as Dana Ciocarlie, Sylviane Deferne, Marianne Piketty, Guillaume Sutre, Andrei Bielow, and Thomas Hoppe, performing in concerts across France, Geneva, and Berlin.
-In parallel, they collaborate on various artistic projects, including film music.
+They have honed their skills with renowned musicians such as Dana Ciocarlie, Sylviane Deferne, Marianne Piketty, Guillaume Sutre, Andrei Bielow, and Thomas Hoppe, performing in concerts across France, and in Geneva and Berlin.
+At the same time, they have collaborated on various artistic projects, including film music.

-Founded in 1997 in Geneva, the Quatuor Terpsycordes has established itself over more than twenty-five years as one of Switzerland’s most distinctive ensembles, combining musical excellence with socio-cultural engagement.
-Winner of the First Prize at the Geneva Competition in 2001, the quartet studied with Gábor Takács-Nagy and members of the Amadeus, Budapest, Hagen, LaSalle, and Mosaïques quartets.
+Founded in Geneva in 1997, Quatuor Terpsycordes have established themselves, over more than twenty-five years, as one of Switzerland’s most distinctive ensembles, combining musical excellence with socio-cultural engagement.
+Winner of First Prize at the Geneva Competition in 2001, the quartet studied with Gábor Takács-Nagy and members of the Amadeus, Budapest, Hagen, LaSalle, and Mosaïques quartets.

-Its musical identity has been shaped through contact with major artists such as György Kurtág and Sofia Gubaidulina, as well as several Baroque figures including Gabriel Garrido, Chiara Banchini, and Leonardo García Alarcón, fostering a free, expressive, and rigorous approach.
+The group’s musical identity has been shaped through contact with major artists, such as György Kurtág and Sofia Gubaidulina, as well as several Baroque figures including Gabriel Garrido, Chiara Banchini, and Leonardo García Alarcón, fostering a free, expressive, and rigorous approach.

-Strongly committed to underserved audiences, Terpsycordes carries out numerous social and educational initiatives in collaboration with foundations, cultural institutions, and schools in Geneva, creating innovative ways for artists and audiences to connect.
+Strongly committed to under-served audiences, Terpsycordes carry out numerous social and educational initiatives in collaboration with foundations, cultural institutions and schools in Geneva, creating innovative ways for artists and audiences to connect.

-Clara Meloni is an Italian-Swiss soprano active on European, Asian, and American stages.
-Recently invited to Harvard University to speak on pronunciation techniques in operatic singing, she is recognized both as a performer and as a pedagogue.
+Clara Meloni is a Swiss-Italian soprano who has frequently appeared on stage in Europe, Asia, and America.
+Having recently been invited to Harvard University to speak on pronunciation techniques in operatic singing, she is recognized both as a performer and as a teaching professional.
 Her repertoire spans from Baroque to contemporary music, and several composers—including Ralf Gawlick, Bernhard Lang, and Pierre Jodlowski—have written works specifically for her.

-She has performed as a soloist in numerous major institutions, including the opera houses of Lyon, Lausanne, Basel, Lille, Nice, Marseille, Nancy, and Metz, as well as at the Edinburgh Festival.
+Clara Meloni has performed as a soloist in numerous major institutions, including opera houses in Lyon, Lausanne, Basel, Lille, Nice, Marseille, Nancy, and Metz, as well as at the Edinburgh Festival.

-She has been heard in concert at the Lucerne Festival, the Barbican Centre in London, the Palace of Peace in Astana, the Krakow Philharmonic, Victoria Hall in Geneva, as well as at the Amplitudes, Jardins Musicaux, Musica Sacra Maastricht, and Berliner Festspiele festivals.
+She has performed in concert at the Lucerne Festival, the Barbican Centre in London, the Palace of Peace in Astana, the Krakow Philharmonic, Victoria Hall in Geneva, as well as at the Amplitudes, Jardins Musicaux, Musica Sacra Maastricht, and Berliner Festspiele festivals.

-She recently recorded an album for DECCA with the Vienna Alban Berg Ensemble, followed by a European tour, and appears on a DVD alongside Patrizia Ciofi and Laurent Naouri in a production directed by Laurent Pelly.
+Having recently recorded an album for Decca with the Vienna Alban Berg Ensemble, followed by a European tour, she appears on a DVD alongside Patrizia Ciofi and Laurent Naouri in a production directed by Laurent Pelly.

-Founded in 2009 by François Joubert-Caillet, Ensemble L’Achéron explores Renaissance and Baroque repertoires with a rigor informed by historical performance practices and period instruments.
-True to its name, borrowed from the mythological river, the ensemble opens pathways between tradition and contemporary creation, revealing the expressive vitality of early music.
+Founded in 2009 by François Joubert-Caillet, Ensemble L’Achéron explore Renaissance and Baroque repertoires with a rigour informed by historical practices and period instruments.
+True to its name, taken from the mythological river, the ensemble open pathways between tradition and contemporary creation, revealing the expressive vitality of early music.

-This rigorous and imaginative approach has led the ensemble to collaborate with artists from very diverse backgrounds, including the Ottoman musicians of Sultan Veled (The Sultan’s Organ), the master of the Greek lyra, Sokratis Sinopoulos (Lachrimæ Lyræ), as well as electronic music creators such as Marc Romboy and Tamar Halperin.
+This rigorous and imaginative approach has led them to collaborate with artists from very diverse backgrounds: Ottoman musicians from Sultan Veled (L’Orgue du Sultan), the master of the Greek lyra Sokratis Sinopoulos (Lachrimæ Lyræ), as well as electronic creators, such as Marc Romboy and Tamar Halperin.

 Founded in 1998, the Budapest Jazz Orchestra is Hungary’s first professional big band and one of the leading ensembles in Central Europe.
-Comprised entirely of trained musicians, it covers the full spectrum of jazz—from historic swing to contemporary compositions—with precision and a power widely recognized at an orchestral level.
+Comprised entirely of trained musicians, they cover the full spectrum of jazz—from historic swing to contemporary compositions—with precision and a power widely recognized at orchestral level.

-The ensemble has performed at Hungary’s major festivals, including Sziget, the Budapest Jazz Festival, and the Valley of Arts, as well as in prestigious institutions such as the Hungarian State Opera and the Franz Liszt Academy.
-Its history is marked by high-profile collaborations with artists like George Duke, Joe Lovano, Peter Erskine, Jane Monheit, Ken Peplowski, Dave Liebman, and Ray Anderson.
+The ensemble has performed at Hungary’s major festivals, including Sziget, the Budapest Jazz Festival, and the Valley of Arts, as well as at such prestigious institutions as the Hungarian State Opera and the Franz Liszt Academy.
+The group’s history is marked by high-profile collaborations with artists like George Duke, Joe Lovano, Peter Erskine, Jane Monheit, Ken Peplowski, Dave Liebman, and Ray Anderson.
 Several composers have also written for the orchestra, including Kornél Fekete-Kovács (Budapest Jazz Suite) and Kálmán Oláh (Concerto for Jazz Orchestra).

-Its discography – from Big Band Legends concert at Human Circle – The Wayfarer - traces a path where tradition and modernity constantly interact.
-Highly committed to education, the BJO organizes an annual Jazz Camp and sponsors the Budapest Big Band Festival.
-After more than twenty-five years of continuous activity, it remains one of the key players on the Hungarian jazz scene, renowned for its energy, musical rigor, and artistic openness.
+Their discography – from Big Band Legends concert at Human Circle – The Wayfarer - traces a path where tradition and modernity constantly interact.
+Highly committed to education, the BJO organize an annual Jazz Camp and sponsor the Budapest Big Band Festival.
+After more than twenty-five years as a continuously active orchestra, they remain one of the key players on the Hungarian jazz scene, renowned for their energy, musical rigour, and artistic openness.

-Awarded several international distinctions in 2025, the Budapest Jazz Orchestra was named Rising Star Large Ensemble of the Year by DownBeat magazine (Annual Critics Poll) and received the Príma Prize from Pest County, confirming its artistic recognition both in Hungary and abroad.
+Having been awarded several international distinctions in 2025, the Budapest Jazz Orchestra was named Rising Star Large Ensemble of the Year by DownBeat magazine (Annual Critics Poll) and received the Príma Prize from Pest County, confirming their artistic recognition both in Hungary and abroad.

 Caroline Adoumbou is a French mezzo-soprano trained at the Haute École de Musique in Geneva and at the Pôle Lyrique d’Excellence.
 Her repertoire spans a wide range, from Baroque and Classical works—Vivaldi, Handel, Charpentier, Mozart, Rossini—to contemporary compositions and world music, notably the Misa Tango of Palmieri.

-Active on stage since 2010, she has performed a variety of operatic and lyric roles, including Dorabella (Così fan tutte), la Comtesse (Les Noces de Figaro), among others, and regularly collaborates with ensembles and choirs such as Spirito, the Ensemble Vocal de Lausanne, and the Opéra de Dijon.
-She also participates in contemporary projects with Contrechamps and was a finalist in the Mahler Competition in Geneva.
+Having appeared on stage since 2010, she has performed a variety of operatic and lyrical roles, including Dorabella (Così fan tutte), la Comtesse (Les Noces de Figaro), and regularly collaborates with ensembles and choirs such as Spirito, the Ensemble Vocal de Lausanne, and the Opéra de Dijon.
+She has also participated in contemporary projects with Contrechamps and was a finalist in the Mahler Competition in Geneva.

-Holder of a doctorate in cultural management, she co-directed the ensemble Brins de Voix (2011–2024) and founded in 2025 the ensemble Les Vertiges Lyriques, which she directs artistically.
-Her practice combines technical rigor with expressivity, exploring both the classical repertoire and innovative approaches.
+Holder of a doctorate in cultural management, she co-directed the ensemble Brins de Voix (2011–2024) and founded Les Vertiges Lyriques in 2025, an ensemble for which she is the artistic director.
+Her practice combines technical rigour with expressivity, exploring both the classical repertoire and innovative approaches.

-Founded in 1996 in Budapest by Márton Tóth, the Gemma Choir brings together a flexible ensemble of about thirteen singers from the Kodály Zoltán Magyar Kórus Iskola.
-Its repertoire encompasses early music and contemporary works, both sacred and secular.
+Founded by Márton Tóth in Budapest in 1996, the Gemma Choir brings together a flexible ensemble of about thirteen singers from the Kodály Zoltán Magyar Kórus Iskola (Choral School).
+Their repertoire encompasses early music and contemporary works, both sacred and secular.

 The ensemble performs regularly in Hungary and abroad.
 Notable tours include Transylvania (2009), the Tolosa International Competition and the Basque Country (2014), the “Voci d’Europa” Festival in Sardinia (2018), as well as concerts in London and Stratford-upon-Avon (2022).

-It has recorded several albums: one Requiem by Victoria, Purcell, and Howells, a Christmas album Hodie, and Missa Lux et Origo by Levente Gyöngyösi.
-Renowned for the precision of its singing and the uniformity of its sections, the Gemma Choir delivers expressive and polished performances, reflecting the vitality of Hungarian choral music.
+They have recorded several albums: Requiem by Victoria, Purcell, and Howells, a Christmas album Hodie, and Missa Lux et Origo by Levente Gyöngyösi.
+Renowned for their precision in singing and the uniformity of their different sections, the Gemma Choir delivers expressive and polished performances, reflecting the vitality of Hungarian choral music.

 QUATUOR CAMBINI-PARIS